Abdominal aortic aneurysms typically slowly expand and sometimes rupture.

 People who have an abdominal aortic aneurysm often have no symptoms, but some people become aware of a pulsing sensation in their abdomen.
 The aneurysm may cause pain, typically a deep, penetrating pain mainly in the back.
 The pain can be severe and is usually unrelenting if the aneurysm is leaking.

 When an aneurysm ruptures, the first symptom is usually excruciating pain in the lower abdomen and back and tenderness in the area over the aneurysm.
-If the resulting internal bleeding is severe, a person may rapidly go into shock.
+If the resulting internal bleeding is severe, a person may rapidly go into shock Shock Shock is a life-threatening condition in which blood flow to the organs is low, decreasing delivery of oxygen and thus causing organ damage and sometimes death.
+Blood pressure is usually low... read more .
 A ruptured abdominal aortic aneurysm is often fatal and is always fatal if not treated.

 Did You Know...

 Pain is a useful clue, but pain often does not occur until an aneurysm is large or about to rupture.
-However, many people with aneurysms have no symptoms and are diagnosed by chance when a routine physical examination or an imaging procedure (such as x-rays, computed tomography [CT], or ultrasonography) is done for another reason.
+However, many people with aneurysms have no symptoms and are diagnosed by chance when a routine physical examination or an imaging procedure (such as x-rays, CT, or ultrasonography) of the abdomen is done for another reason.

-Occasionally, an abdominal x-ray detects an aneurysm that has calcium deposits in its wall, but this procedure provides little other information.
-Other procedures are more useful for detecting aneurysms and determining their size.
+Occasionally, an abdominal x-ray detects an aneurysm that has calcium deposits in its wall, but this test provides little other information.
+Other diagnostic tests are more useful for detecting aneurysms and determining their size.
 Usually, ultrasonography can clearly show the size of an aneurysm.
 If an aneurysm is detected, ultrasonography may be repeated every few months to determine if and how quickly the aneurysm is enlarging.

 A procedure to replace the aneurysm with a synthetic graft

 Aneurysms that are wider than about 2 to 2½ inches (5 to 5.5 centimeters) may rupture, so doctors usually recommend surgery, unless surgery is too risky for a particular person.
-In people with Marfan syndrome, aneurysms are at a higher risk of rupturing at narrower diameters, and so an aneurysm may be repaired earlier, when its diameter at the aortic root (part of the aorta nearest the heart) is about 1½ inches (4.5 cm).
+In people with Marfan syndrome Marfan Syndrome Marfan syndrome is a rare hereditary disorder of connective tissue, resulting in abnormalities of the eyes, bones, heart, blood vessels, lungs, and central nervous system.
+This syndrome is caused... read more , aneurysms are at a higher risk of rupturing at narrower diameters, and so an aneurysm may be repaired earlier, when its diameter at the aortic root (part of the aorta nearest the heart) is about 1½ inches (4.5 cm).

 Surgery consists of inserting a synthetic tube (graft) to repair the aneurysm.
 There are two approaches: